CYCOGS® Sensing Platforms and Sensor Rings

 thus magnifying the sensor’s abilities and range by having direct control over the sensor platform’s position and modes of movement.

-The control includes the ability to direct a sensor’s sensing direction, such as to scan and survey an area.
+The control includes the ability to direct a sensor’s sensing direction, like to inspect and survey an area.

 The CYCOGS® brand